 Diarrhea is the term used to describe loose, watery stools.
 Most babies have the occasional loose bowel movement, which is normal and is seldom a cause for concern.
-But if there’s a sudden increase in the number of loose bowel movements or if your baby’s stool suddenly becomes larger, looser, and more frequent, she may have diarrhea.
+But if there’s a sudden increase in loose bowel movements or your baby’s stool suddenly becomes larger, looser, and more frequent, she may have diarrhea.

 How to know when your baby has diarrhea

 It can be hard to tell if a baby has diarrhea, especially for exclusively breastfed babies.
-In the absence of solid foods, normal breastfed poop resembles diarrhea because it’s watery.
+However, without solid foods, normal breastfed poop resembles diarrhea because it’s watery.

 The key to identifying diarrhea is recognizing changes in your baby’s stool pattern: If the number or size of stools your baby typically has each day doubles or the consistency changes, becoming looser and more watery, your baby may have diarrhea.